 Scurich and John use four studies to calibrate the probabilistic simulation model on which their analysis relies.
-The first is a study by R. K. Hanson et al. (1993) that looks at the long-term recidivism rate of 197 individuals previously convicted of child molestation who were released from a maximum-security prison in Ontario, Canada, between 1958 and 1974.
-The maximum follow-up period in the study is 31 years.
-The offenders were divided into three groups, and the average follow-up periods were 19 years, 28 years, and 20 years respectively.
-This study finds that 42% of the sample were reconvicted for a "sexual offense, a violent offense, or both during the follow-up period" (p.
-648).
+The first is a 1993 study by Hanson et al. that looks at the long-term recidivism rate of 197 individuals previously convicted of child molestation released from a maximum-security prison in Ontario, Canada, between 1958 and 1974.
+The maximum follow-up period is 31 years, and the average period is sixteen years.
+Hanson et al. find that 42% of their sample are reconvicted for a "sexual offense, a violent offense, or both during the follow-up period" (Hanson, Steffy and Gauthier 1993, p.648).

 This study has two problems beyond its age and small sample size.
-First, R. K. Hanson et al. (1993) include violent offenses in their reoffense measure, which means we have no way of ascertaining from their study the actual sexual offense recidivism rate.
-Second, they mention that there are 22 potential recidivists in their data for whom the 1989 and 1991 Royal Canadian Mounted Police (RCMP) records are missing.
-Because these individuals were over the age of 50 at the time of release, R. K. Hanson et al. assume they are dead.
-However, it is also possible that their records are missing because they did not recidivate.
-As R. K. Hanson (2006) wrote in a later article, "[t]he RCMP policies for retaining criminal records have changed through the years, but they have always been more inclined to keep the records of active offenders (recidivists) than to keep those of inactive offenders (non-recidivists)" (p.
-103).
-By characterizing these people as dead instead of as possible nonrecidivists, R. K. Hanson et al. inflate the observed recidivism rates in their sample.
-On 10 July 2019, one of us (TRL) wrote to R. K. Hanson to ask whether he agreed with this criticism.
-On 11 July 2019, R. K. Hanson responded, "I actually agree with your criticism of my 1993 article.
-There is no easy answer to missing records, and I have coded things both ways in different studies (one inflates and other deflates estimates)."
-10
+First, Hanson et al. include violent offenses as opposed to sex offenses in their reoffense measure, which means we have no way of ascertaining from their study the actual sex offense recidivism rate.
+Second, Hanson et al. mention that there are 22 potential recidivists in their data for whom the 1989 and 1991 Royal Canadian Mounted Police (RCMP) records are missing.
+Because these individuals were over the age of 50 at the time of release, they assume they are dead.
+However, it is also possible that their records were missing because they did not recidivate.
+As Hanson writes in a later article, "[t]he RCMP policies for retaining criminal records have changed through the years, but they have always been more inclined to keep the records of active offenders (recidivists) than to keep those of inactive offenders (non-recidivists)" (Hanson 2006, p.103).
+By characterizing these people as dead instead of as possible non-recidivists, Hanson et al. inflate the observed recidivism rates in their sample.
+On July 10, 2019, one of us (Lave) wrote to Hanson to ask whether he agreed with this criticism.
+On July 11, 2019, Hanson responded, "I actually agree with your criticism of my 1993 article.
+There is no easy answer to missing records, and I have coded things both ways in different studies (one inflates and other deflates estimates.)"9

-Scurich and John also refer to a study by Prentky et al. (1997) that looks at the recidivism rates of individuals with sexual offense convictions released over a 25-year period (1959-1984) from the Massachusetts Treatment
+Scurich and John also refer to a study by Prentky et al. (1997) that looks at the recidivism rates of individuals with sex offense convictions released over a 25-year period (1959-85) from the Massachusetts Treatment Center for Sexually Dangerous Persons in Bridgewater,

-Center for Sexually Dangerous Persons in Bridgewater, Massachusetts, which was established "under special legislation for the purpose of evaluating and treating individuals convicted of repetitive and/or aggressive sexual offenses" (p.
-637).
-11 Prentky et al. (1997) follow 251 individuals (136 previously convicted of rape and 115 of child molestation) and measure recidivism by charge for a new sexual offense.
-In presenting this study, Scurich and John should have clarified that, "[w]ithin the Commonwealth of Massachusetts, charge is a more inclusive category than arrest (i.e., you may be charged without being arrested)" (p.
-639-640).
-They also should have explained that Prentky et al.'s (1997) research studies an atypical, high-risk sample, lest the reader think the article's results reflect the long-term risk posed by the average individual with a sexual offense conviction in their history.
-Indeed, Prentky et al. explicitly warn of the dangers of such conflation, commenting that "[s]exual offenders sampled from general criminal populations, from offenders committed to a state hospital, and from a maximum security psychiatric hospital are likely to differ in ways that would affect their recidivism rates and make cross-sample comparisons difficult" (p.
-636; internal citations omitted).
+Massachusetts, which was established "for the purpose of evaluating and treating individuals convicted of repetitive and/or aggressive sexual offenses" (p.637).
+Prentky et al. follow 251 individuals (136 previously convicted of rape and 115 of child molestation) and measure recidivism by charge for a new sex offense.
+In presenting this study, Scurich and John should have clarified that, "[w]ithin the Commonwealth of Massachusetts, charge is a more inclusive category than arrest (i.e., you may be charged without being arrested)" (p.640).
+They also should have explained that Prenty et al.'s research was conducted on an atypical, high-risk sample lest the reader think it reflects the long-term risk posed by the average individual with a sex offense conviction in their history.
+Indeed, Prentky et al. explicitly warn of the dangers of such conflation, commenting that "[s]exual offenders sampled from general criminal populations, from offenders committed to a state hospital, and from a maximum security psychiatric hospital are likely to differ in ways that would affect their recidivism rates and make cross-sample comparisons difficult" (p.636, internal citations omitted).